 The Ultimate Gift

-For this reason, Christ died on the Cross, bearing our sins and their penalty in our place.
+For this reason, Christ died on the Cross, bearing our sins, satisfying God’s justice and the wrath of God in our place.
 John 3:16-17 says,

 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.
 For God did not send his Son into the world to condemn the world, but in order that the world might be saved through him.”
 (ESV)

-God desires to save all, instead of any being condemned to death.
-Not all will come to Him and receive this gift, but by believing Christ has paid the price, we can be saved.
+Because Christ has satisfied the requirement for justice in our place, we can be saved from this penalty for sin.
 He longs for us to receive forgiveness for our sins.
 He longs for reconciliation with us in relationship with Him.

 Nonetheless, we can’t just say, “Oh, I get it,” and move on with our lives.
 Instead we must receive this gift as our own.
 If we leave it on the table, per say, what Christ has done will not benefit us personally.